chris-lovejoy/site/_notes/AI Evals For Engineers and Technical PMs.md

 This is both a [Maven online course](https://maven.com/parlance-labs/evals?promoCode=MAVEN100) as well as an accompanying textbook (which you receive if you enrol in the course.)

+I attended the first cohort and [gave a guest lecture](https://chrislovejoy.me/ai-evals-in-vertical-industries) on the second cohort.

 ### Error analysis
 - The best data is data that comes directly from customers / from live production data